-Adobe may have cut support for Flash in Android Jelly Bean, but the great many sites and services that continue to make heavy use of the standard suggest it's far from dead.
-For those of us relying on a Jelly Bean phone or tablet as our main computer, and who still want to access Flash content such as catch-up TV, online games and video, it's a real problem.
-Here's how to get around the issue and add Flash to Android.
+Adobe may have cut support for Flash in Android Jelly Bean and beyond, but the great many sites and services that continue to make heavy use of the standard suggest it's far from dead.
+For those of us relying on a Jelly Bean or KitKat phone or tablet as our main computer, and who still want to access Flash content such as catch-up TV, online games and video, it's a real problem.
+Here's how to get around the issue and add Flash to Android, including Android KitKat.
 See Android Advisor.

 While web developers are slowly moving to HTML5, we aren't convinced that computing is truly ready for a Flash-free world just yet.
-If you own a Nexus 7, Nexus 10, or any other tablet or smartphone running Android Jelly Bean, by now you'll have noticed that many of the things for which you wanted that tablet - watching catch-up TV and online video, casual gaming - just don't work.
+If you own a Nexus 7, Nexus 10, or any other tablet or smartphone running Android Jelly Bean or KitKat, by now you'll have noticed that many of the things for which you wanted that tablet - watching catch-up TV and online video, casual gaming - just don't work.
 In many cases apps are available that add the functionality, but do you really want to install individual apps for every Flash site or service that you use?
 Or turn on the dusty old desktop just to catch up with EastEnders on iPlayer?
 That's not very convenient.
+See Best smartphones of 2014.

-The good news is that although Android Jelly Bean doesn't officially support Flash, it's really easy to add Flash support to the OS.
-Here, we show you some simple tweaks to enable the playback of catch-up TV, online video and Flash games on a Google Nexus 10 or any other tablet running Android Jelly Bean.
+The good news is that although Android Jelly Bean and KitKat don't officially support Flash, it's really easy to add Flash support to the OS.
+Here, we show you some simple tweaks to enable the playback of catch-up TV, online video and Flash games on a Google Nexus 10 or any other tablet running Android Jelly Bean or Android KitKat.

 Add Flash to Android: A quick fix